dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 [Ann, please join me UP HERE NOW]

-Ann is currently a Doctoral Candidate in Industrial and Systems Engineering at Virginia Tech.
+Ann is currently a <b>Doctoral Candidate in Industrial and Systems Engineering at Virginia Tech.</b>

 Her research focuses on behavioral epidemiology modeling as a strategy to inform more effective public health decision-making and to improve health outcomes and promote better healthcare policies.